December 17, 2019

-The next England camp in Sheffield is on December 19 & 20 and ‘Pitch’ will brave the shave on the Friday and he is looking for the hockey community for support.
+The next England camp in Sheffield is on Thursday and Friday, and ‘Pitch’ will brave the shave on the Friday morning and he is looking for the hockey community for support.

 Pitchley said: “I first met Kirsty back in 2011 when she joined the England programme, prior to going to Quebec for the 13s tournament, when she was 22 years old.
 Kirsty worked with the England 13s for two seasons before she moved up the GB women’s programme.